omicsEye/omeClust/README.md

 2. A simple user interface (single command driven flow)
     * The user only needs to provide a distance matrix file and a metadata file (optional)

-3. A complete report
+3. A complete report including main outputs:
-    * a text file of clusters and related information is provided as output in a tab-delimited file, `clusters.txt`
+    * A text file of clusters and related information is provided as output in a tab-delimited file, `clusters.txt`
-    * Ordination plots (PCoA, PCA, MDS, and t-SNE), heatmap,and network plot are provides for ease of interpretation.
+    * Ordination plots (PCoA, PCA, MDS, and t-SNE), heatmap,and network plot are provides for ease of interpretation
+    * Discretized metadata that has been used for enrichment score calculation

 # omeClust #
 ## omeClust appraoch ##